tigerfarm/arduino/Altair101/hardware/README.md

   + Mount, connect, and test an LCD, such as a 1602 LCD.
   ------------
   Design and wire a central power source:
-  + Add internal 120AC socket for 3 devices: 1) Mega 5V wall adapter, 2) MP3 5V wall adapter, 3) stearo amp plug,
+  + Add internal 120AC socket for 3 devices: 1) Mega 5V wall adapter, 2) MP3 5V wall adapter, 3) stereo amp plug,
   + Use the Mega to control an On/off relay switch for 120AC socket.
-  + Use the Mega to control an On/off relay switch for the stearo amp's 120AC adapter.
+  + Use the Mega to control an On/off relay switch for the stereo amp's 120AC adapter.
-  + Later, add the stearo amp power supply inside the case.
+  + Later, add the stereo amp power supply inside the case.
   ------------
   + Done: Cut a glue Spider-Man paper to panels: 2 sides, bar top, and top panel.
   + Done: Cut separation on the top for easy internal access.